jkammau97/Metroid/README.md

 Looking back, I feel like I should do it another way, but I'm running out of time and I know how to do this

 Ok. how should I construct the shape?

+I decided on two separate arcs that are tangent at the top and bottom(and then mirror about the vertical center line.

+All of the midplanes use this shape, so that the number of verticies is the same at 4.

+At one end, the side continues beyond the top, so I just made the lengths proportional to the next one over

+How did i do it?
+Using the line intersection theorem to create similar triangles, and set the lengths equal to the lines constructing the main sketch.

+ins proportional triangles